drj11/pypng/README.txt

 GETTING STARTED

 "import png" then "help(png)" should be a good place to start.
-Also, see the example in the man/ex/ directory.
+Also, lickable HTML documentation appears in the html/ directory.
+If HTML is no good then you could try the ReST sources in the man/ directory.

 RELEASE NOTES

 (For issues see http://code.google.com/p/pypng/issues/list )

-Release 0.0.2 (This release)
+Release 0.0.3 (This release)

+The following issues have been fixed:

+  Issue 14:  Does not read PAM files.
+  Issue 15:  Does not write PAM files.
+  Issue 26:  asRGBA8 method crashes out for color type 2 images.
+  Issue 27:  Fails on Python 2.3.

+Release 0.0.2

 The following issues have been fixed: